Back to Portfolio

 Nutritional Content of Honey

-Honey has a natural content of water and contains nutrients such as carbohydrates, vitamins, and minerals.
-Every 100g of honey provides around 82 grams of sugars such as glucose, fructose, sucrose, and maltose.
+Honey has natural water content and nutrients such as carbohydrates, vitamins, and minerals.
+Every 100 gm of honey provides 82 gm of sugars, including glucose, fructose, sucrose, and maltose [1].

-Vitamins such as B2, B3, B5, B6, B9, and traces of vitamin C, besides folate, choline, and betadine are present in honey.
-Honey also has a good potassium content alongside other minerals such as calcium, magnesium, phosphorus, zinc, copper, selenium, and manganese.
+Vitamins such as B2, B3, B5, B6, B9, traces of vitamin C, besides folate, choline, and betadine are present in honey.
+Honey also has good potassium content with other minerals such as calcium, magnesium, phosphorus, zinc, copper, selenium, and manganese.

-Since honey is the nectar of flowers, plant flavonoids and phenolic compounds such as kaempferol, quercetin, p-coumaric acid, and gallic acid are also found in honey.
+Since honey is the nectar of flowers, plant flavonoids and phenolic compounds such as kaempferol, quercetin, p-coumaric acid, gallic acid, and many more are also found in honey.

 Why is Honey Beneficial?